ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 * Advanced Candlestick pattern detection for strategic trading insights.
 * Analysis of Money Flow Index (MFI) to identify overbought or oversold conditions.
 * Detection of divergences between price movements and MFI, highlighting potential reversal points.

+#### Task 10: Create dynamic dashboards using Plotly Dash to visualize each of the technical indicators

 ## ⚙ Setup and Installation